 The good news is that Microsoft rolled out a new ‘request file’ feature in December 2019.
 So although you still can’t request files from people outside your organisation using Microsoft Forms, you can using OneDrive.

 In this article we’ll look at how you can get other people to upload files to your OneDrive account.
-We’ll also look at the limitations of this new feature, including security considerations, and alternatives.
+We’ll also look at the limitations of this new feature and alternatives.

 First up, you can only use the ‘request files’ feature of OneDrive if you have a OneDrive for work or school account.
 The feature is not available for Office 365 Government, Office 365 operated by 21Vianet, OneDrive for home, or Office 365 Germany.